Louis Sipp - Alsace Hagenau 2014

 Wine rated (2017 guide) 15/20 (Good wine)

-Floral and spicy nose with hints of cardamom.
-Lively on the palate from the outset, but with a fleeting finish.
-A blend of Riesling, Sylvaner, Gewurztraminer, and Pinot Gris.
+A floral and spicy nose with hints of cardamom.
+The palate is lively from the very first sip, but the finish is fleeting.
+A blend of Riesling, Sylvaner, Gewürztraminer, and Pinot Gris.
 A dry, surprising wine.

 About the estate:

-Passionate about his terroirs, Étienne Sipp organically cultivates a vast vineyard, including two beautiful grands crus: Kirchberg de Ribeauvillé and Osterberg, vinified with aging in mind and always refined.
-The plot-by-plot work carried out over the last few years is very impressive.
-We have a preference for the estate's whites, where Riesling reigns supreme.
-The heritage of this vineyard could allow it to go even further, and some wines disappoint: regretfully, we are withdrawing the star this year.
+Passionate about his terroirs, Étienne Sipp organically cultivates a vast vineyard that includes two fine grands crus: the Kirchberg de Ribeauvillé and the Osterberg, vinified with aging in mind and always refined.
+The plot-by-plot work he has been carrying out for several years is highly commendable.
+We have a preference for the estate’s whites, where Riesling reigns supreme.
+The potential of this vineyard could allow it to go even further, and some wines are disappointing: with regret, we are removing the star this year.